-Session termination differs for client-based sessions.
-Since client-based sessions are not maintained in the CTS token store, administrators cannot monitor or terminate them.
-Because AM does not modify the iPlanetDirectoryPro cookie for client-based sessions after authentication, the session idle time is not maintained in the cookie.
-Therefore, AM does not automatically terminate client-based sessions that have exceeded the idle timeout.
+Session termination differs for client-side sessions.
+Since client-side sessions are not maintained in the CTS token store, administrators cannot monitor or terminate them.
+Because AM does not modify the iPlanetDirectoryPro cookie for client-side sessions after authentication, the session idle time is not maintained in the cookie.
+Therefore, AM does not automatically terminate client-side sessions that have exceeded the idle timeout.

-As with CTS-based sessions, AM attempts to invalidate the iPlanetDirectoryPro cookie from a user's browser when the user logs out.
+As with server-side sessions, AM attempts to invalidate the iPlanetDirectoryPro cookie from a user's browser when the user logs out.
 When the maximum session time is exceeded, AM also attempts to invalidate the iPlanetDirectoryPro cookie in the user's browser the next time the user accesses AM.

 It is important to understand that AM cannot guarantee cookie invalidation.
 For example, the HTTP response containing the Set-Cookie header might be lost.
-This is not an issue for CTS-based sessions, because a logged out session no longer exists in the CTS token store, and a user who attempts to access AM after previously logging out will be forced to reauthenticate.
+This is not an issue for server-side sessions, because a logged out session no longer exists in the CTS token store, and a user who attempts to access AM after previously logging out will be forced to reauthenticate.

-However, the lack of a guarantee of cookie invalidation is an issue for deployments with client-based sessions.
+However, the lack of a guarantee of cookie invalidation is an issue for deployments with client-side sessions.
 It could be possible for a logged out user to have an iPlanetDirectoryPro cookie.
 AM could not determine that the user previously logged out.
-Therefore, AM supports a feature that takes additional action when users log out of client-based sessions.
-AM can maintain a list of logged out client-based sessions in a session blacklist in the CTS token store.
-Whenever users attempt to access AM with client-based sessions, AM checks the session blacklist to validate that the user has not, in fact, logged out.
+Therefore, AM supports a feature that takes additional action when users log out of client-side sessions.
+AM can maintain a list of logged out client-side sessions in a session denylist in the CTS token store.
+Whenever users attempt to access AM with client-side sessions, AM checks the session denylist to validate that the user has not, in fact, logged out.

-Since AM does not modify client-based session cookies once they are stored in the end user's browser, and client-based sessions contain, among others, the session maximum time-to-live, it is imperative to protected them against tampering.
-See "Configuring Client-Based Session Security" for more information.
+Since AM does not modify client-side session cookies once they are stored in the end user's browser, and client-side sessions contain, among others, the session maximum time-to-live, it is imperative to protected them against tampering.
+See Client-side session security for more information.